mathewchamberlain/SignacX/README.md

 Note:
 * This code can be used for to identify homologous genes between any two species.
+* Monkey data used in Supplemental Figure 8 are available for interactive exploration in the table listed above.

 ### Genes of interest

-In Figure 6 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we compiled data from three source ([CellPhoneDB](https://www.cellphonedb.org/), [GWAS catalog](https://www.ebi.ac.uk/gwas/) and [this paper](https://www.nature.com/articles/s41588-019-0460-5)) to find genes of immunological / pharmacological interest.
+In Figure 6 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we compiled data from three source ([CellPhoneDB](https://www.cellphonedb.org/), [GWAS catalog](https://www.ebi.ac.uk/gwas/) and [Fang et al. 2020](https://www.nature.com/articles/s41588-019-0456-1)) to find genes of immunological / pharmacological interest.
 These genes and their annotations can be accessed internally from within Signac:

 ```r
 # load the library